georgkruse/cleanqrl-docs/docs/index.md

 * 📹 Videos of Gameplay Capturing

-You can read more about CleanRL in [our upcoming paper]().
+You can read more about **CleanQRL** in [our upcoming paper]().

 ## Contact and Community

-We want to grow as a community, so posting [Github Issues](https://github.com/vwxyzjn/cleanrl/issues) and PRs are very welcome!
+We want to grow as a community, so posting [Github Issues](https://github.com/georgkruse/cleanqrl/issues) and PRs are very welcome!
 If you are missing and algorithms or have a specific problem to which you want to tailor your QRL algorithms but fail to do so, you can also create a feature request!

 ## Citing CleanQRL

-If you use CleanQRL in your work, please cite our [paper]:
+If you use **CleanQRL** in your work, please cite our [paper]:

 ## Citing CleanRL